euler-xyz/euler-vault-kit/docs/whitepaper.md

 Escrow vaults cannot have any collaterals configured, so an escrow perspective never needs to recurse into other vaults.

-### Cluster Perspective
+### Ungoverned Perspective

-The most general-purpose perspective implementation class is called a "cluster".
-These types of perspectives first verify various desired properties about the queried vault.
-Typically they will require vaults to be finalised.
+The most sophisticated perspective implementation class is called an ungoverned perspective.
+This type of perspectives comprehensively verify various desired properties about the candiate vault.
+Typically they will require vaults to be finalised, and not have any unusual or unexpected configurations.

 Next, cluster perspectives attempt to verify each of the vault's configured collaterals.
 To do so, a cluster perspective uses a list of acceptable perspectives, which may or may not include itself.
 For each collateral, it recurses into each perspective, stopping as soon as one perspective accepts the collateral.
 If none do, the perspective itself will fail.
 This method allows perspectives to delegate some decisions to other perspectives.
 This reduces the amount of work needed to create a perspective, and takes advantage of the fact that verification of vaults may already be cached in these other perspectives.

-For instance, a perspective that wants to fully contain [rehypothecation risk](#collateral-interest) may only accept vaults that match [escrow perspectives](#escrow-perspective) as collateral.
+There are two sub-classes of ungoverned perspectives: "0x" and "nzx".

+#### 0x Perspective

+In this context, "0x" refers to *zero exposure*, where exposure refers to governance exposure.
+Vaults that match this perspective can only use as collateral vaults that match one of the following perspectives:

+* Escrow
+* The 0x perspective itself

+This means that not only is there no governance risk in a 0x vault itself, but neither in its collateral, or its transient collateral, etc.

+#### Nzx Perspective

+In some circumstances the 0x perspective may be too constraining, and there may be a set of vaults that are acceptable as collateral, even if they are governed.
+For this purpose a *non-zero exposure* perspective may be used.
+These vaults allow the following as collateral:

+* A Governed Perspective
+* Escrow
+* The Nzx perspective itself

 ## Composing Vaults